wjd52/codex-blackboard/docs/Mechanics.md

 This puzzle consists of or requires an object which will be given to the team by HQ.
 As a result it may be difficult for remote solvers to contribute to puzzles of this type.

+# Place Identification

+Geoguessr-style identification of a location from something like a streetview photo.

 # Programming

 A puzzle which either requires knowledge of one or more programming languages, or which involves a dataset large enough that extracting the necessary data from it manually would be impractical.
 (For example, you could theoretically generate a WAV file for [33 RPM](http://web.mit.edu/puzzle/www/2018/full/puzzle/33_rpm.html) by hand, but probably not before the hunt ended.)